-Record numbers of you have been ordering and downloading our new Christmas resource for 2017.
-We spoke to OUTSIDE/IN Project Lead, Marielle Adeaga and the creative team to find out how OUTSIDE/IN came about, and why its message is important.
+Record numbers of you have been ordering and downloading our Christmas resource, OUTSIDE/IN.
+We spoke to Project Lead, Marielle Adeaga and the creative team to find out how OUTSIDE/IN came about, and why its message is important.

 Marielle Adeaga - Project Lead, OUTSIDE/IN